Editor: William Hughes, Bath Spa University, UK

 All contributions submitted to Gothic Studies are read anonymously by at least two readers, one of whom is normally a member of the journal’s international Editorial Advisory Board.
 Further readers may be brought in, should agreement not be reached by the original readers.
 The reading process will always remain anonymous, and the names of contributors and readers are never divulged by the journal.
 Readers’ reports are made available to the contributor, whether the proposed piece is commissioned or not.
 Editorial decisions are final, and no further correspondence will be entered into should an article be rejected.

 Before submitting a manuscript, please ensure that it conforms as closely as possible to the journal’s style sheet, and that your name does not appear anywhere on the manuscript (including headers, footers or contact details appended at the end of the article).
-Manuscripts should be between 3000 and 9000 in length, and should be accompanied by an abstract of around 100 words.
-Manuscript submissions should be sent by email to the assistant editor, Dr Emily Alder, firstname.lastname@example.org, or on a CD posted to Emily at: Edinburgh Napier University, Merchiston Campus, Colinton Road, Edinburgh EH10 5DT, UK.
-Preferred formats are MS Word or Rich Text Format.
+Manuscripts should be between 3000 and 9000 in length, and should be accompanied by an abstract of up to 200 words.
+Manuscripts must be submitted online at https://mc.manuscriptcentral.com/gothic.
+Please direct any queries about the submission or review process to the Assistant Editor, Dr Emily Alder, email@example.com.

 Proposals for special issues should be sent to the Editor, Professor William Hughes, Department of English, Bath Spa University, Newton Park, Bath BA2 9BN UK.